Chipped Tooth Towson, MD

 Dental Bonding

+Our dentist may suggest dental bonding to correct a chipped tooth.
 Tooth bonding is a popular and affordable dental treatment that dentists use for various cosmetic reasons.
-Your dentist may suggest dental bonding to correct a chipped tooth for several reasons.
-These reasons include if the patient is too young or not ready to commit to a more permanent treatment.
+These reasons include if the patient is too young, or not ready to commit to a more permanent treatment.

-Your dentist will apply a composite resin directly to the tooth and then sculpt it into the desired shape.
-They will use a curing light to harden the material.
-The bonding material is not permanent and will need to be touched up or replaced eventually.
+Our dentist will apply a composite resin directly on the chipped tooth and then sculpt it into the desired shape.
+Next, we will use a curing light to harden the material.
+The bonding material is not permanent and you will eventually need to touch-up or replace it.
 However, it is a cheap, quick, and effective solution for chipped teeth.

 Porcelain Veneers

-Porcelain veneers can be used to create an aesthetically pleasing smile by fixing any blemish, such as a chip, to improve the appearance, function, and health of your teeth.
-The treatment will take about two to three dentist appointments to complete.
-To learn more about the porcelain veneer treatment, see Porcelain Veneers.
+Our dentists use porcelain veneers to create aesthetically-pleasing mouths.
+We can fix any blemish or chip to improve the appearance, function, and health of your teeth.
+The treatment will take about two-to-three appointments to complete.
+To learn more about our porcelain veneers treatment, visit Porcelain Veneers.

 Dental Crown